-Information regarding this Health Questionnaire is

-communicated to students by email after admission to Vanderbilt University.
-This Health Questionnaire must be returned to the Student Health Center with vaccination information.
+Information regarding this Health Questionnaire is communicated to students by email after admission to Vanderbilt University.
+This Health Questionnaire must be returned to the Student Health Center by June 1 with vaccination information.

-Students should go to vanderbilt.edu/student_health/link/ immunization-requirements in order to access more information regarding the immunization requirements.
+Students should go to medschool.vanderbilt.edu/ student-health/immunization-requirements in order to access more information regarding the immunization requirements.
 This site also contains links to the PDFs of the required forms.